unconst/BitTensor/README.md

 ## Overview

-A machine intelligence trained with access to the internet could harness resources of data, machine knowledge and computer power untapped by its predecessors.

-This repo contains a protocol implementation for a trustless, decentralized and incentivised peer-to-peer model that can connect an unlimited number of computers and engineers across the web.
+BitTensor is a machine intelligence system which harnesses any internet reachable computer, dataset or engineer.

-In absence of centralized control, the network uses a digital token to provide incentive for intelligence contribution.
-The reciever has more sway over the network's mathematical objective.
+In absence of centralized control, that network uses a digital token to provide incentive for intelligence contribution where the reciever has more sway over the network's mathematical objective.
+This repo contains the open source software which runs that resulting network and mines that token.

-Running this software connects your computer to this network.
-Unless otherwise changed, your node trains on a corpus of unlabaled langauge to train a multi-task language embedding.
+For an in-depth description of this software, see https://www.bittensor.com/learn

 ---
 ## Install and Run

-To begin, you will need to:

 1. [Install Docker](https://docs.docker.com/install/)
+1. Then
 ```
 $ git clone https://github.com/unconst/BitTensor & cd BitTensor
 $ ./bittensor.sh --upnpc --eosurl http://159.65.102.106:8888